RobPeeters/bgcolor.js/README.md

 ## Credits
 Credits to Rob Peeters
 ## License
-This library is free to use for everyone!
+This framework is free to use for everyone!
 ]]></content>
   <tabTrigger>readme</tabTrigger>
 </snippet>